Lord-KA/Onegin/README.md

 # Onegin
-Education MIPT task to write a cli program that sorts line in given text different ways
+MIPT task to write a cli program that sorts line in a large text.

 ## Building
 ```bash